deltazefiro/bdapt/IMPL.md

 ### 5. Points for Extra Attention

-* **Error Handling:** Wrap external command calls (`subprocess.run`) in `try...except` blocks, check return codes, parse stderr for common APT/dpkg errors, provide informative messages to the user.
-For apt operations, carefully handle user cancellations and ensure proper state rollback.
 * **Sudo Handling:** Detect if `sudo` is needed.
 Use `subprocess.run(['sudo', 'command', ...])` for package operations.
 Ensure `sudo` is available.
 Handle potential password prompts (though `-y` implies non-interactive `sudo` if possible, or assumes passwordless sudo / user interaction).
 * **Package Name Validity:** Consider adding an optional check using `apt-cache policy <pkg>` or `apt-cache show <pkg>` when adding packages to verify they exist, potentially preventing errors later during `equivs-build` or `apt install`.
-* **Idempotency:** Commands should ideally be idempotent where possible (e.g., adding an existing package is a no-op, removing a non-existent package warns but doesn't fail).
 * **User Experience (UX):** Provide clear feedback (use `rich` library for better output), handle `-q` and `-y` flags consistently, confirm destructive actions.
 * **Security:** Strictly avoid `shell=True` in `subprocess`.
 Sanitize bundle names if used directly in file paths or command arguments beyond the metapackage name.
 * **Edge Cases:** Empty bundles, bundles with no packages, packages with complex dependencies or conflicts (though `apt` should handle most).
 What happens if `equivs` or `apt` commands are interrupted?
 The state might be inconsistent.